jonan18/G3Pot/README.md

 sudo docker run -v ${PWD}:/usr/src/app -p 2222:2222 g3_honeypot

+# Test
+You can test it by simply running an SSH command to your EC2 : "ssh test@<EC2.Public.IP.Address>".

 # Bibliography
 This simple Honeypot was done by following this tutorial: https://securehoney.net/blog/how-to-build-an-ssh-honeypot-in-python-and-docker-part-1.html